AtulGoyal41/online-retail-sales-analysis/docs/EDA_Findings.md

 ## 4. Guest vs. Registered Customers

-**Finding:** Average Order Value — Registered £357.32 vs. Guest £222.38 (~1.6x higher).
+**Finding:** Average Order Value — Registered £444.38 vs. Guest £424.54 (nearly identical, only ~4.7% higher).
 Cancellation Rate — Registered 18.54% vs. Guest 4.21% (~4.4x higher).

-**Insight:** Registered customers order more per transaction, but also cancel dramatically more often.
+**Insight:** Registered and Guest customers spend almost the same amount per order — order size is not what separates them.
+The real difference is cancellation behavior: Registered customers cancel at more than 4x the rate of Guests, despite ordering similarly.

 **Confirmed (business impact):** Registered-customer cancellations total **-£483,794.70**, roughly 77% of all cancelled value (-£629,855.37). **Not confirmed:** whether Registered customers are predominantly wholesalers, or what specifically drives their higher cancellation rate (e.g. stock issues, payment issues, changing requirements) — no root-cause data exists in this dataset.